genderkit/genderkit/_resources/hrt-without-diagnosis.md

 {%endcapture%}
 {%include warning warning=warn%}

 As testosterone is illegal to import into or sell in the UK, it can only be purchased on the "grey market" from vendors who are willing to break the law.
+Giving testosterone to someone else - even for free - can also have serious legal consequences [including time in prison](https://www.gov.uk/penalties-drug-possession-dealing).

 If you are injecting medications yourself, read [our self-injections page]({% link _resources/injections.md %}) for information about safety, obtaining injection supplies, and correct disposal of waste.